Gunman killed after deadly hostage-taking rampage at French supermarket

 "He saved lives," Macron told reporters.

 Suspect Lakdim lived in Carcassonne and was known to local police as a petty criminal and small-time drug dealer, Collomb told reporters.
-Investigators believe he acted alone in today's alleged attack.
+Investigators believe he acted alone in Friday's alleged attack.

 Collomb said the gunman, while holding hostages, demanded that authorities release Salah Abdeslam, the only living suspect and the alleged mastermind in the 2015 terror attacks in Paris that left 130 dead.